blockdeep/libro/src/critical/Lack_of_Access_Control.md

 }
 ```

-## What can be done instead
+## Do This Instead

-Implement access control checks to restrict function access to specific users or roles, such as administrators, to
+Implement appropriate origin checks to restrict function access to specific users or roles, such as elevated origins, to
 protect critical functions.

 ```rust